henningmyhrvold/archinstall/README.md

     cd /tmp/archinstall
     ```
 4.  **Review and Modify Scripts**
-    * `pacman_packages.txt`: Add or remove packages for the base install.
+    * `pacman_packages.txt`: No changes needed, but it is possible to add or remove packages for the base install.
-    * `post_install.sh`: This script runs at the end of the installation.
+    * `post_install.sh`: No changes needed, this script runs at the end of the installation.
-    * `install.py`: Change default user name "hm" to your own.
-If you change the username, change username in the dotfiles and dotfiles-playbook repos.
+    * `install.py`: You could change default user name in the script but it is not required.
+Change timezone.

 5.  **Extended WiFi commands**
     ```bash